Blog

 • Clear technology use policies

-• Appropriate parental control and supervision
+• Parental control and appropriate supervision

-Teacher training: Teachers need:
+Teachers need:

 • Continuous training in new technologies